mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### 2018

+* "The Grapes of Wrath" by John Steinbeck
+* "The Catcher in the Rye" by J.D.
+Salinger
 * "The Casual Vacancy" by J.K.
 Rowling

 ### 2017

 * "The Girl Who Takes an Eye for an Eye" by David Lagercrantz
-* "Introduction to the history of philosophy" by Ramón Xirau
 * "The Girl in the Spider's Web" by David Lagercrantz
 * "The Signal and the Noise" by Nate Silver
 * "Pedro Páramo" by Juan Rulfo